CouncilofLorien/counciloflorien.github.io/docs/cards/W/wolf-riders.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Orcs._ May be played following any Orc attack not keyed to a site.
 Three strikes.
 If played as a short-event, modify the prowess and strikes of a Wolf attack by +1. <br>_"But in those days they sometimes used to go on raids...they often got the wargs to help and shared their plunder with them.
-Sometimes they rode on wolves like men do on horses."_{: .fs-3 } ***---&#65279;Hob***{: .fs-3 }
+Sometimes they rode on wolves like men do on horses."_ ***---&#65279;Hob***
 >